Printing Terms

 Vellum

-an uncoated paper finish that is fairly even, but not quite as even as a smooth finish.
+An uncoated paper finish that is fairly even, but not quite as even as a smooth finish.
 Vellum is probably the most popular finish for uncoated paper.
-See also finish, uncoated paper
+See also finish, uncoated paper.

 Washing

-see de-inking.
+See de-inking.

 Waterless Printing

-a printing process that runs on offset lithography presses, but without using water.
+A printing process that runs on offset lithography presses, but without using water.
 The non-image areas of the plate are coated with silicone, allowing the ink to run off freely into shallow wells, in the plate.
 Because finer dots can be used in waterless printing, the image is very detailed.
 The cost for this printing process is high, but the results can be magnificent.

 Watermark